-Prerequisite: ENG125, ENG211, ENG212, ENG213, or consent of instructor.
+Prerequisite: ENG125, ENG211, ENG212, ENG213, or instructor consent.
 (Offered in alternate years; may be repeated)

 The advanced and focused study of a particular period of American literature, providing the student the opportunity to engage in an in-depth study of an intellectual movement, an author's works, or a genre.